 Owens was able to make informed decisions about her care because of the information, advice and support given to her by her care team.
 The options Owens’ doctors presented to her were a result of meetings in which all of her providers gathered to discuss and plan her coordination of care.
 This approach ensures that each patient receives seamless, individualized treatments.
 Rachel Raab, MD, a medical oncologist and Director of the Mission Breast Program, stated that this multidisciplinary approach to care is extremely important in providing each patient with the most up-to-date and state-of-the-art breast cancer treatment.

-“The old model of care had each provider looking at his or her own piece of the puzzle,” said Jennifer McAlister, MD, breast surgeon with Regional Surgical Specialists, a part of Mission Health, and a member of the Mission Breast Program.
+“The old model of care had each provider looking at his or her own piece of the puzzle,” said Jennifer McAlister, MD.
 “The surgeon took care of the surgery and then sent the patient on to the radiation oncologist and so on.
 At Mission, however, we’ve found that a team approach benefits the patient better.
 Not only does it reduce the number of office visits, phone calls and questions on the patient’s end, it also makes sure the care is more customized and better coordinated.”